-MAY 2016 – #MILLIONS MISSING GLOBAL CAMPAIGN to raise awareness was a huge success, as ME patients and their families joined together from thousands of homes and bedrooms around the world.
+MAY 2016 – #MILLIONS MISSING GLOBAL CAMPAIGN – the first global campaign to raise awareness was a huge success, as ME patients and their families joined together from thousands of homes and bedrooms around the world.
 The campaign was dedicated to the millions of Myalgic Encephalomyelitis (ME) patients missing from their careers, schools, social lives and families due to the debilitating symptoms of this disease.
 The protest included donations of patients shoes as a statement of those missing from life or too ill to attend and received media coverage world wide.
 “Never in the field of modern medicine has so much harm been done to so many by so few.”

 WHAT CAN I DO?
 YOU can help.
-Please… do your own research (a good place to start is to follow the links on this page); follow some of these pages on social media; ask questions; sign a petition; pray; and tell everyone to help raise awareness.
+Please… do your own research (a good place to start is to follow the links on this page); watch documentaries; follow some of these pages on social media; ask questions; sign a petition; pray; and tell everyone to help raise awareness.
 When chatting to my neighbour about this, her dismissive response was, “Chronic Fatigue Syndrome…?
 Oh, everybody has that…” I have been around long enough to remember a time when everybody did not have that.
 So the question is Why?
 What happened in 1988?
 Did they realise how much of a problem they had and how much it might cost to fix it, so it becomes… problem?
 What problem?
-Is money more important than people?
+Money is more important than people?
 Follow the money trail to figure out who might benefit.
-Estimations widely vary, but I have read figures that suggest there may well be 20+ million people across the world with M.E.
+Estimations widely vary, but I have read figures that suggest there may well be 20+ million people across the world with M.E. although these are only estimates.
+The exact statistics are not known.
 Since initially writing this article in late 2014, more awareness about this issue seems to be building again during the early part of 2015, but authorities have been cleverly slipping through this one since 1988.
 It is time that more pressure is put on those in authority who can do something – and maintained until they do.
 And meanwhile, if you know a family who is directly affected, show them your love, understanding and support.
 This is a DEVASTATING illness that completely robs you of life.
 Your support may be THE ONLY SUPPORT they have.
 Remember, even if the person seems fine when you see them, you may be looking at their single burst of energy for that day (week or even month).
 Pray for them.
 Be kind and compassionate.
 Compassion, kindness and acceptance are the best gifts.
 Make sure they are okay.
 Offer practical help.
 Here are some practical tips.
 Let them know they are NOT alone or forgotten.
 If nothing else, just BE THERE and show you care.
 And although extremely sobering reading, the question has to be asked…

-Will someone in YOUR FAMILY be next?
+THINK SPOT : Will someone in YOUR FAMILY be next?